ErpNetDocs/winclient/step-by-step/purchase-order.md

 ![Purchase Order](pictures/purchaseorder4.png)

-- <b>Product Name </b> - if you choose the code, this name is generated automatically.
+- <b>Product name </b> - if you choose the code, this name is generated automatically.

 - <b>Quantity </b> - this is the purchased quantity.

 ![Purchase Order](pictures/purchaseorder5.png)

-- <b> Measurement Unit Name </b> - here, indicate the unit of measure of the purchased quantity.
+- <b> Measurement unit name </b> - here, indicate the unit of measure of the purchased quantity.

 ![Purchase Order](pictures/purchaseorder6.png)